Wayne Boring

-Wayne Boring (June 5, 1905 – February 20, 1987) was an American comic book artist best known for his work on Superman from the late 1940s to 1950s.
+Wayne Boring (June 5, 1905 – February 20, 1987) was an American comic book artist best known for his work on Superman from the late 1940s to the 1950s.
 He occasionally used the pseudonym Jack Harmon.

 Biography

 Early life and career

 Boring attended the Minnesota School of Art and the Chicago Art Institute.
 In 1937, he began "ghosting" (drawing for hire without credit) on such comic book features as Slam Bradley and Doctor Occult for the Jerry Siegel-Joe Shuster studio.
 In 1938, Siegel and Shuster's character Superman was published in Action Comics #1, for the DC Comics precursor National Allied Publications, and Boring became a ghost artist on the soon spun off Superman comic strip, eventually becoming the credited artist.